 Finding an internship can take time and some internship programs have specific application deadlines, so start early!

 The Center for the Humanities offers stipends for summer internships (usually not for academic credit).

 Interested in completing an internship for academic credit?
 See the guidelines below and contact Dr. Sandler in Humanities 303, or at firstname.lastname@example.org.

 1. To receive academic credit for an internship, students will register for HS 405.
-To register for HS 405, students must ordinarily have junior standing, and have completed at least one HS 100-level course and one HS 300-level course.
+To register for HS 405, students must ordinarily have junior standing, and have completed at least one HS 100-level course and one HS 300-level course (or one HS 200-level course for students starting at Loyola in Fall 2022 and beyond).
 HS 405 must be taken simultaneously with the period of the internship and counts as an elective as part of the History major and minor.

 2. HS 405 requires instructor permission, which will be given after arrangements have been made for the internship (to begin in the following semester) and after the Internship Contract has been signed by the student and the internship site supervisor.
 Students are advised to begin the process of arranging an internship early.
 Students should make the necessary arrangements before August 15th for a fall internship and by the end of the fall semester for a spring internship.
 Students should provide a copy of the completed contract to the department’s internship coordinator and their site supervisor and keep a copy for themselves.

 3. Internships require 120 hours completed at the internship site (approximately 8-10 hours a week) and an additional 30 hours of readings, written work, and meetings with the department internship coordinator.